 2. Starting from the Bottom

-You literally should be cleaning your home from the top down.
+You quite literally should be cleaning your home from the top down.
 If you start by washing the carpets, then cleaning the fans, you’ll find a lot of dust dropping down to your freshly cleaned floors.
 It’s helpful to list the things you need to do to clean each room separately, then put them in an order that makes the most sense.

 3. Using Dirty Rags and Mops